Science Skills Tutorial

 To teach skills in essay writing and oral presentation

 Teach basics of library usage and encourage this

 This module is designed to introduce a range of skills required for a marine science degree and to encourage wider reading in marine science.
 It involves directed reading and the practice in oral and written presentations.
 Regular tutorials (7 to 10 students per group) will be held throughout the year during which essay writing skills, oral presentation skills and abstracting information from the scientific literature will be discussed.
-The module will be assessed by two essay assignments, two oral presentations, one abstract assignment and one referencing assignment.
+The module will be assessed by two essay assignments, two oral presentations and one abstract assignment.